Abram Yampolsky

-He was the uncle of Izrail Markovich Yampolsky who graduated with him in 1930.
+He was the uncle of Izrail Yampolsky who graduated with him in 1930.

 The Yampolsky International Competition held in Moscow was created in dedication to his legacy.
 In 2017, the finals were held at the Tchaikovsky Conservatory Great Hall.
 1st Prize was awarded to Hiroko Ninagawa, 2nd Prize to Agafiya Grigoreva and Joint 3rd Prize to Emily Sun and Hayato Ishibashi.